 If you’re outside of University and would like to partner with us, contact Katrina Rankin, email@example.com

 Bioinspired research is rooted in observations of nature as a source of inspiration.
-This can be applied to any area of innovation, including the development of:
+This can be applied to any area of innovation, including the development of new materials, devices, technology, structures and processes.

 The initiative has identified three key research themes that leverage existing research strengths.